Forgiveness, the last of the 7 steps of how humankind functions, is the healer, that alone, leads to true peace.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Forgiveness, the Healing Bond for Humans to Function Peacefully
+Please use the Social Network links just below to share this information from The Explanation, Forgiveness, the Healing Bond for Humans to Function Peacefully